sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 2. Within the schema definition in `models/*/*.yml` files
 3. Within the model files

-A discussion of the intricacies of mixing different materialisation types in a dbt project is out of scope for this HOL - but exercise caution in mixing DTs and regular Tables as this can often lead to some interesting results!
-We will avoid this topic altogether by converting *all* tables to DTs.
+A discussion of the intricacies of mixing different materialisation types in a dbt project is out of scope for this HOL - but in general exercise caution in mixing DTs and regular Tables as this can often lead to some interesting results!
+We will avoid this challenge altogether by converting *all* tables to DTs so that all refresh logic is delegated to Snowflake.
 To do this, we can set this within the `dbt_project.yml` file.

 Replace the entire `models` block within the `dbt_project.yml` file with the following: